fiseleo/Blue-Archive-Mod-Loader/README.md

 2. Click "Select Mod File" to add .bundle files (multi-select supported).
 3. You can enable/disable/delete mods, and apply or restore them.
 4. Click "Launch Game" to start Blue Archive via Steam.
+5. **Sorting mods**: Click on any column header (Character, File name, Mod name, Date) to sort mods in ascending/descending order.
+6. **BAMT auto-search**: When using BAMT, simply select your old mod file and the tool will automatically search for the corresponding new game files.

 ## Notes
 - The ModBundle directory is only created at `%APPDATA%/Blue-Archive-Mod-Loader/ModBundle`.
 Do not move it manually.